Sans Souci, New South Wales: History

 Sans Souci is a French term meaning "without care", in other terms, "no worries".
 The area between Cooks River and Georges River was originally known as Seven Mile Beach.
 It was changed to Lady Robinson's Beach in 1874 to honour the wife of Governor Sir Hercules Robinson.
 Cook Park is named after Samuel Cook, who advocated it as a public pleasure area.

 Catherine Cooper was given a 100 acre grant in the area in 1830, where she and husband, Robert Cooper Junior, built a home.
 The Coopers later operated a distillery there; the land was known as Charlotte Point and then Rocky Point.

 Sans Souci took its name from a grand house built on Rocky Point Road on land bought in 1853, by Thomas Holt (1811–1888), a wool merchant and politician, for his German wife.
-It was named after Sansssouci in Potsdam, Germany, the summer palace of Frederick the Great, King of Prussia.
+It was named after Sanssouci in Potsdam, Germany, the summer palace of Frederick the Great, King of Prussia.
 However, Holt thought that the area was too isolated so he built another house at Marrickville, overlooking the Cooks River, which he called The Warren.
 He bred rabbits for hunting and kept exotic animals, including an alpaca on this property.
 In the 1860s, Holt sold his Sans Souci property to William Rust, who turned it into a popular hotel, despite its isolation.

 A steam tram operated between Sans Souci and Kogarah in the 1890s which allowed people to enjoy bathing, boating and fishing.
 In 1937, a silent electric trolley bus was introduced that, until 1959, ran from Rockdale to Kogarah, Sans Souci and Dolls Point.